Ant Atoll

-Ant Atoll is a small atoll lying off the west coast of Pohnpei in the Federated States of Micronesia.
+Ant Atoll (also romanized as Ahnd Atoll) is a small atoll lying off the west coast of Pohnpei in the Federated States of Micronesia.
 Along with the nearby Pakin Atoll, these islands constitute the Senyavin group of islands.

+There is evidence of an ancient civilization on the island, which might have been built by the same people who built the nearby Nan Madol.
+According to tradition, semi-mythical hero king Isokelekel first arrived at and lived in Ant, learning from its people's customs, before conquering Pohnpei from the Nan Madol.